ashuklagspann/react-demo/README.md

 ## Extras

-1. Implement client-side pagination and only show five Pokemon per page
+1. Implement client-side pagination and only show five Product per page
-2. How can the Pokédex be "generified" for other kinds of lists?
-Imagine you are tasked with adding this list to a component library where various parts are optional (image, title, description, tags, etc.)
-3. Add backend logic to protect all future routes with the same auth strategy as the /pokemon route
+2. Add backend logic to protect all future routes with the same auth strategy as the /product route
-4. Implement logout functionality
+3. Implement logout functionality